Open Win Class

 OpenWinClass is a sandbox setting in Sandboxie Ini.
 It specifies the class names for unsandboxed windows that should be accessible by a sandboxed program.

 . . .
-[DefaultBox] OpenWinClass=ConsoleWindowClass OpenWinClass=$:program.exe OpenWinClass=# OpenWinClass=*
+[DefaultBox] OpenWinClass=ConsoleWindowClass OpenWinClass=$:program.exe/IgnoreUIPI OpenWinClass=# OpenWinClass=*

 The first example makes console windows created by the cmd.exe process accessible to sandboxed programs.

 Normally, Sandboxie will not permit a sandboxed program to access, communicate, close or destroy a window outside the sandbox.
 The OpenWinClass settings makes an exception to this rule, and allows specific unsandboxed windows to be accessible.

 This permits a program running inside the sandbox to use the PostThreadMessage API to send a message directly to a thread in a target process running outside the sandbox.
 This form of the OpenWinClass setting does not support wildcards, so the process name of the target process must match the name specified in the setting.

 This setting tells Sandboxie to not alter window class names created by sandboxed programs.
 Normally, Sandboxie translates class names such as IEFrame to Sandbox:DefaultBox::IEFrame in order to better separate windows that belong to sandboxed programs from the rest of the windows in the system.

 However, in some cases, a program outside the sandbox might expect window class names to have a specific name, and therefore might not recognize the windows created by a sandboxed program.
 Specifying OpenWinClass=# resolves this problem, at the cost of a lesser degree of separation.